njord-rs/njord/README.md

 ## Getting Help

-Are you having trouble with njord?
+Are you having trouble with Njord?
 We want to help!

 - Read through the documentation on our [docs](https://docs.njord.rs).

 - If you are upgrading, read the release notes for upgrade instructions and "new and noteworthy" features.

-- Ask a question we monitor stackoverflow.com for questions tagged with njord.
+- Ask a question we monitor stackoverflow.com for questions tagged with Njord.

-- Report bugs with njord at https://github.com/mjovanc/njord/issues.
+- Report bugs with Njord at https://github.com/mjovanc/njord/issues.

 ## Reporting Issues

-njord uses GitHub’s integrated issue tracking system to record bugs and feature requests.
+Njord uses GitHub’s integrated issue tracking system to record bugs and feature requests.
 If you want to raise an issue, please follow the recommendations below:

 - Before you log a bug, please search the issue tracker to see if someone has already reported the problem.

 - If the issue doesn’t already exist, create a new issue.

 - Please provide as much information as possible with the issue report.
-We like to know the njord version, operating system, and Rust version version you’re using.
+We like to know the Njord version, operating system, and Rust version version you’re using.

 - If you need to paste code or include a stack trace, use Markdown. ``` escapes before and after your text.